Greater New York Councils

-The Greater New York Councils (GNYC) is a local council of the Boy Scouts of America that serves the New York City area.
-GNYC has a unique organization in that it is sub-divided into borough councils, each of which is led by a borough executive.
-The borough councils are then divided into districts.
+The Greater New York Councils (GNYC) is a local council of Scouting America that serves the New York City area.
+GNYC has a unique organization in that it is sub-divided into boroughs, each of which is led by a borough executive.
+The boroughs are then divided into districts.
 Over five million young people have experienced Scouting through GNYC, since the council's inception in the 1920s.

-The programs of the Boy Scouts of America aim to serve young people by encouraging healthy habits and a lifelong appreciation of physical and personal fitness, replacing bullying with kindness, instilling a sense of environmental stewardship and sustainability, and providing leadership development opportunities and STEM Education, preparing young people for the workforce.
-The mission of the Boy Scouts of America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
+The programs of the Scouting America aim to serve young people by encouraging healthy habits and a lifelong appreciation of physical and personal fitness, replacing bullying with kindness, instilling a sense of environmental stewardship and sustainability, and providing leadership development opportunities and STEM Education, preparing young people for the workforce.
+The mission of the Scouting America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.

 History

 In 1915, the Greater New York Advisory Council was founded, changing its name to the Boy Scout Federation of Greater New York Council (#719) in 1925.
 In 1936 the council changed its name to the Greater New York Council (#719).
 Since the beginning, the five boroughs of the city each maintained their own council under the umbrella of the "greater" council Bronx Council (#372), Brooklyn Council (#369), Manhattan Council (#384), Queens Council(#371), and the Staten Island Council (#396).

-In 1967, the council was renumbered as Greater New York Council (#640) with each of the boroughs also being renumbered: Bronx Council #641), Brooklyn Council (#642), Manhattan Council (#643), Queens Council(#644), and the Staten Island Council (#645).
+In 1967, the council was renumbered as Greater New York Council (#640) with each of the boroughs also being renumbered: Bronx Council (#641), Brooklyn Council (#642), Manhattan Council (#643), Queens Council(#644), and the Staten Island Council (#645).

 The Greater New York Councils office relocated from the Empire State Building to 475 Riverside Drive in Morningside Heights in December 2018.